Home — Endpoint Type — Data Type — Provider and Client — Bindings — Tutorial — Tools

 MAP defines the following roles (of endpoint types):

-All these enum values correspond to Microservice API Patterns (MAP); go to the pattern index for quick access.
+All these enum values correspond to Microservice API Patterns (MAP) or their variants; please refer to the pattern index for more information.

 Data Contract Skeletons (for Operation Signatures)